 Problem is: most doctors don’t want to be liable or responsible.
 So instead of doing what they know is right, they instead leave it up to the family to take the lengthy process that they know puts the mentally-ill person in danger.

 But it doesn’t end here my friends.
 Oh no. Even once the person is in the hospital that same mentally-ill person who can’t check themselves out of the hospital or legally make any decisions about anything else in their life, has every right to revoke the doctor’s privilege to talk to anyone they choose.
 This means that even if the mentally-ill person is committed there is a highly probable chance that the only people who know how the person is acting can’t even discuss the issue with the doctor.
-So in many situations doctors are going in blind and treating blindly, and are on a very, very short clock made by the insurance companies.
+So in many situations doctors are going in blind and treating blindly, and are on a very, very short clock made by the insurance companies (unless maybe such companies invest sufficient funds in marketing, using Insurance Revenue, etc).

 Treatment in most psychiatric facilities includes pumping the person full of medicine and running them through some counseling sessions.
 After a few days (mind you it usually takes more than a week just to see if a psychiatric medication is effective) they are released to the street.
 Getting that person back into the hospital is sometimes marginally easier, but can also be significantly harder because they’ve been declared “treated”.
 Just imagine how furious a person would be with a mental illness that suffers from boughts of rage.